LMS Pricing: Find the Pricing Model That’s Right for You

 Step 5.
 Look for hidden LMS costs

-To get a better understanding of learning management system pricing, you need to estimate hidden LMS costs.
+To get a better understanding of learning management system pricing, you need to estimate hidden costs and how they can impact the overall value of the system and your budget.

-• Unforeseen extra charges.
+Unforeseen extra costs.
 Before opting for a learning management system, you may want to ask the vendor’s sales team for a quote for all the services you need.
-Sometimes vendors charge additional fees for the LMS’s setup, training, technical support, hosting, upgrades, and add-ons.
-Make notes of those right away so you won’t be taken by surprise by extra charges down the road.
+Sometimes, vendors charge additional fees for the LMS’s setup, training, technical support, hosting, branding, upgrades, and add-ons.
+Make note of those right away, so you won’t be surprised with extra costs down the road.

-• Cancellation and refund policies.
-Don’t hesitate to ask if there are any exit costs, just to ensure you can easily switch from a learning management tool that no longer meets your needs to one that does.
+Cancellation and refund policies.
+Don’t hesitate to ask if there are any exit costs, just to ensure that you can easily switch from a learning management tool that no longer meets your needs to one that does so.

 A real-life example of how to choose an LMS pricing type